naofumi/first_try/README.md

 For convenience, we have included `.env` files into the repository.
 Override environment variables in deployment as necessary.

+## Deployment

+* All micro frontends are deployed on Vercel.
+Deploy with `vercel --prod`.
+* Assets are deployed on apache.castle104.com

 ## Demo

 1. ["root-react" container application](https://microfrontend-root-react.vercel.app)